Joseph-hackathon/hackathon/ETHGlobal: HackFS 2024.md

 ### Overview:
 A Web3 Name Service which leverages decentralized storage to allow users to create amazing blogs.

-✨If you want to see details, go to the [ETHGlobal Slides](https://ethglobal.com/showcase/filtion-i0rnb)
+✨If you want to see details, go to the [ETHGlobal Showcase](https://ethglobal.com/showcase/filtion-i0rnb)

 ---
 ### Background:
 We formed a team together by recruiting team members directly from the Discord channel and Telegram.
-- Project Manager 1
+- Product Manager 1
 - Front-end developer 1
 - Back-end Developer 1
 - Smart Contract 1